marcinwalczak2/HTML-Doc-Scanner/README.md

     - To use a custom csv file, enter "N".
 You will be prompted with the following:
 `Enter path of your custom csv file: `
 Copy the path from File Explorer by holding \<SHIFT\>, right-clicking your desired file, and selecting __Copy as path__.
-      > **_NOTE:_** The path address is automatically stripped of unnecessary characters such as quotations marks or spaces.
-You do not have to format your file paths after pasting them.

-3. After choosing to use either the default or custom _.csv_ file, you will be prompted with the following:
+    After choosing to use either the default or custom _.csv_ file, you will be prompted with the following:
 `Enter path of html file: `

-Copy the path from File Explorer by holding \<SHIFT\>, right-clicking your desired file, and selecting __Copy as path__.
+3. Copy the path from File Explorer by holding \<SHIFT\>, right-clicking your desired file, and selecting __Copy as path__.

+4. Enter your _.html_ file path into your terminal.
  Docscanner will return whatever words/phrases it found in your _.html_ file along with the line numbers on which they were found.
+  > **_NOTE:_** The path addresses are automatically stripped of unnecessary characters such as quotations marks or spaces.
+You do not have to format your file paths after pasting them in your terminal.

 ### Formatting Data
 Ensure that your _.csv_ file has no header columns and that each individual word/phrase occupies a single row within the first column.